 And, if you don’t want to use this formula and don’t want to calculate the Allowance again by again, you can use the Bend Allowance Chart also.
 This chart displays the value of BA for different Bend Angles, different bend radii, different Material thicknesses, etc. You can check the related value as per your data.

-Here are some more recommended articles for you to read next:
+Here are some other recommended articles for you to read next: